serge-klochkov/zero2prod/README.md

 * Instead of synchronously sending an email on new subscription creation, NATS is used as a message broker, enabling background email sending as it is a third party dependency and should not block the main path.
+* `eventually` helper in `test/common.rs` module.
+Helps waiting only required amount of time until an async background operation (such as NATS event handling) is completed.
 * DB layer is separated from `routes` module